colasoo/FISCO-BCOS-DOC/docs/design/architecture/index.rst

 - **access**: access for blockchain users including RPC interface of multiple protocols, SDK and interactive console.

-FISCO BCOS realizes strong scalability with multi-group structure and builds up a strong and stable blockchain system based on reasonable model design.
+FISCO BCOS boasts strong scalability due to multi-group structure and a strong and stable blockchain system based on reasonable model design.

 This chapter emphasizes the group structure and transaction flow (submission, package, execution and write-on-chain of transaction) of FISCO BCOS.